Pieter800320/fx_technical/README.md

 **D1 = Bias.
 H4 = Confirmation.
 H1 = Execution.**

 No alert fires unless all relevant timeframes agree.
 Hard filters eliminate ranging and low-participation markets entirely.
+Structure must confirm momentum — if they disagree, the signal is suppressed.
 The dashboard is the market brief — everything essential visible without scrolling.

 ---